Member Type Non Governmental Organization

 Great Barrier Reef Foundation

 The Great Barrier Reef is an irreplaceable ecosystem, home to thousands of species of marine life, including fish, dolphins, and six of the world’s seven species of marine turtle.
 This unique icon is the largest living thing on Earth, with rich corals spanning an area visible from space.
 It’s one of the seven natural wonders of the world and attracts two million visitors every year.
-But the Reef and its marine life are facing a growing combination of threats.
-Climate change and rising water temperatures, poorer water quality from sediment run-off and pollution, as well as more severe cyclones and crown-of-thorns starfish outbreaks, are just some of the threats creating a perfect storm for the Reef and the marine life that depends on it.
+But the accumulated impacts of climate change, poor water quality and crown of thorns starfish outbreaks are having a dramatic and dire effect on the state of the Great Barrier Reef and coral reefs around the world.

 Saving the Reef is a huge task, but there’s hope.